churchil15/Pets-Database/README.md

 4. Put Information into a database

    Make a Content Value class object and then call the put methods with the associated coloumn name and coloumn value.
+Important thing to note here is that this information doesn't actually insert anthing into our database just yet.
+All this is doing is creating an object, with the coloumn rows and associated values. **Bascially dummy data display krwane ke liye**.